 So while Nietzsche's work might not have been intended for software development, I still believe that it's a good practice to do a regular self-evaluation every so often to make sure that ones beliefs, values, behaviours, and rituals are serving our best interest.

-In that regard, there are two new values that I've been giving thought to, especially in the era of remote engineering teams:
+In that regard, there are three values that I've been giving thought to, especially in the era of remote engineering teams:

 This is one that I can't recall seeing anywhere else, but it seems absolutely ripe to me.
 This speaks to meetings, communications, change management, but it also speaks to system stability, reliability, and fault-tolerance.
 No need to be overly-prepared, and I'm certainly not proposing scoping up or over-engineering – just adopting a second-order thought process that considers the context in which your code, system, or communication will live.